Visiting Iceland in February | The Ultimate Guide

 Winter Lights Festival

 The Winter Lights Festival occurs every year on the first weekend of February.
-It's a celebration of the lengthening of the days and the beauty of the wintery world.
+It celebrates the lengthening days and the beauty of the winter world.

-The festival begins when lights across the city are turned on.
-It's then followed by days of cultural events covering everything from music and sports to art and history.
+The festival begins when lights across the city are turned on and is followed by days of cultural events covering music, sports, art, and history.

-Two unmissable nights of the festival are Museum Night and Pool Night.
-On these nights, the city's museums and public pools offer unique entertainment.
+Two unmissable nights of the festival are Museum Night and Pool Night, when the city's museums and public pools offer unique entertainment.

 Thorrablot